 James (Jim) Milton Smith's other manuscript—The Fourth Pillar—is a story about the secret war in Laos.
-This piece of history is still considered "Classified" and written as fiction.
+This piece of history is still considered "Classified" and written as historical fiction.
 Our Government conducted the war in Laos and it still remains virtually unknown to the American public.
 It is a propitious time for this book to be published.
 Documentaries and film by Ken Burns, Steven Spielberg, and Mark Boal about the Vietnam War are all coming out in 2017.
 The Fourth Pillar describes the lead up to the war and the interdiction of the Ho Chi Minh Trail.

 The story is about a veteran coming to grips with his wartorn memories.
 His psychiatrist begins the arduous process of getting him to open up upon his return to civilian life.
 The story will leave the reader engrossed in combat missions, counseling sessions and stunned by an unexpected and improbable ending that left the bystanders stunned.